hylang/hy/docs/language/api.rst

 get
 ---

-``get`` is used to access single elements in lists and dictionaries. ``get`` takes at least two parameters: the *data structure* and the *index* or *key* of the item.
-It will then return the corresponding value from the dictionary or the list.
+``get`` is used to access single elements in collections. ``get`` takes at least two parameters: the *data structure* and the *index* or *key* of the item.
+It will then return the corresponding value from the collection.
 If multiple *index* or *key* values are provided, they are used to access successive elements in a nested structure.
 Example usage:

 .. code-block:: clj

    => (do
    ...  (setv animals {"dog" "bark" "cat" "meow"}
-   ...        numbers ["zero" "one" "two" "three"]
-   ...        nested [0 1 ["a" "b" "c"] 3 4])
+   ...        numbers (, "zero" "one" "two" "three") ...        nested [0 1 ["a" "b" "c"] 3 4])
    ...  (print (get animals "dog"))
    ...  (print (get numbers 2))